williamstern/interop/docs/getting_started.rst

 **Django Admin Dashboard**.
 From the SUAS Admin Dashboard, you can use the menu ``System > Edit Data`` to open the Django Admin dashboard.
 You should know how to use this interface from the Prerequisite work.
-See :doc:`configuration` for more details.

 **Mission Configuration**.
 To configure a mission, create or edit the ``MissionConfig`` object to specify the desired flight boundaries, waypoints,